Khor Virap: Grounds and surroundings

 The 17th century church built around the pit is a simple structure surrounding a large courtyard which looks like a fort complex.
-In his 1876 book J. Buchan Telfer, Captain in the Royal Navy and Fellow of the Society of Antiquaries, wrote: "the old Monastery of Khorvyrab surrounded by a wall, and looking very much like some old feudal castle."
+In his 1876 book John Buchan Telfer wrote: "the old Monastery of Khorvyrab surrounded by a wall, and looking very much like some old feudal castle."

 Archaeological sites were excavated starting in 1970 in the thirteen hills (maximum height 70 m) around Khor Virap and up to the valley of the river.
 Excavations in hills 1 and 4, and sections of hills 5, 7 and 8 and of the neck of the land between Hills 1 and 2 are in progress.
 Some archaeological excavations have also been carried out outside the walls of the church at the site of Artashat, the capital of the Tiridat dynasty.
 In addition to ancient coins and potshards, excavations have unearthed well preserved mud-brick fortifications on the northern slope of the third hill from the northeast.